miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 Call it sunk cost effect, if you'd like.
 My eyes have opened up a bit and I've discovered a deep joy in running far.
 Like really, painfully far, all the salt in your body leaving-far.
-Although not formally set, I have a goal in the back of my head to run a 100 mile Ultra Marathon.
+Although not formally set, I have a goal in the back of my head to run a 100-mile Ultra Marathon.
 That's 160 km.
 My longest run so far is only 50 km.